arnaugomez/awesome-babel-to-swc/README.md

 ### How to contribute 🏗️

-¿Do you have a Babel/SWC plugin that is not in the list? ¿Do you want to share a resource? ¿Have you found a typo?
-You can submit a pull request and we will review it in under 24hrs.
+Do you have a Babel/SWC plugin that is not in the list?
+Would you like to share a resource?
+Have you found a typo?
+Submit a pull request and we will review it in under 24 hours.

 If you have a Babel plugin but haven't found its SWC equivalent, you are encouraged to: